apache/nuttx/configs/stm32f103-minimum/README.txt

     console device was about 5 KB (primarily OS support) and the cost of the NSH 'ls' command (including OS support) is about 2KB.

+    2016-02-20:  There has been some size increase due primarily, I believe to the enhanced SYSLOG logic:

+     $ arm-none-eabi-size nuttx
+       text    data     bss     dec     hex filename
+      13002       8     816   13826    3602 nuttx

+    No single large new things were included in the link.
+Apparently several new smaller things are now included.
+No idea what.

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 This